Holydh/AudioSurf2_VRmod/README.md

 ### Install :
 Download the zip file available in the Releases section.
 Extract the zip in your game's root folder.
 Launch the game.
+For some reasons the launch setting "-vrmode Oculus" doesn't work as is.
+But this VR mod works with OpenComposite.

 ### Settings :
 Move the ingame camera horizontaly with IJKL keys.<br>